Sam Pa: Situation in 2010

-One particular political connection Pa tries to keep quiet is that of his connections to the Chinese State.
+One particular political connection Pa tries to keep quiet is that of his connections to the Chinese state.
 Commentators have stated that Pa and CIF's programmes "must have been approved by the Chinese Government".
-CIF and Sam Pa are positioned as a key interface in the relationship between the Angolan and Chinese states and the control of Angolan resources - all Angolan oil contracts for the Chinese State company Sinopec are controlled by CIF.
+CIF and Sam Pa are positioned as a key interface in the relationship between the Angolan and Chinese states and the control of Angolan resources—all Angolan oil contracts for the Chinese State company Sinopec are controlled by CIF.

 One of Pa's "puppet" directors, Wang Xiangfei, was previously a director of the China Everbright Group and currently is a non-executive director of China International Trust and Investment Company (CITIC Group), both state-owned companies in the People's Republic of China.
 Both China Everbright and CITIC are believed to be subordinate corporations of the PRC Ministry of State Security's Commission of Science, Technology and Industry for National Defense (COTSIND).

-Another Director, Wu Yang, of at least 14 companies with Pa and the 88 Queensway Group has links to the Chinese PRC Ministry of Public Security and Chinese Ministry of State Security (MSS).
-On company filings, Mr Wu Yang lists his residential address as "No.14 Dong Chang An Street, Beijing, China."
+Another director of at least 14 companies with Pa and the 88 Queensway Group, Wu Yang, has links to the Chinese PRC Ministry of Public Security and Chinese Ministry of State Security (MSS).
+On company filings, Wu Yang lists his residential address as "No. 14 Dong Chang An Street, Beijing, China".
 This address is the headquarters for the Ministry of Public Safety (MPS), a domestic security service of the Chinese Government.
 Also located in this compound is a reception office for the Ministry of State Security (MSS), the primary state agency responsible for foreign intelligence activities.